-The Marmot Limelight is an option for campers that incorporates a fantastic igloo design with vertical walls, two doors and vestibules on each side.
+The Marmot Limelight tent is an option for campers that incorporates a fantastic igloo design with vertical walls, two doors and vestibules on each side.

-It’s not too heavy to use as a backpacking tent, at 5.6 pounds, but we don’t recommend this model as the top pick for long stretches of hiking.
+It’s not too heavy to use as a backpacking tent, at 5.6 pounds, but we don’t recommend this tent as the top pick for long stretches of hiking.
 The carry bag is big and uncomfortable, so it’s better for use as a car camping tent.

 If you want to sleep a little more protected from the cold ground, the generous peak height of this 2-person tent allows you to fit a cot inside.

 This tent is pretty pricey, especially compared to the lower-priced options at the beginning of our list.
-Still, we found this tent to be a great option because of its smart design and durability.
+Still, we found this tent to be a top option because of its smart design and durability.
 The fabric is not nylon like most tents, but polyester, which is not as strong but often resists water better.

 The groundsheet protects you from the rain and cold, making this tent an ideal option for 3-season use.
 While it’s not meant for winter use, some campers report using it in the snow and the tent holding up well.